lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Zoonomia gets some mention in evolutionary histories, but to discuss this book primarily through the lens of evolution is to fundamentally misunderstand it.
 The few paragraphs on evolution are typically quoted out of context, or even paraphrased inaccurately, to emphasize as much as possible those aspects which match our own knowledge of DNA and natural selection.
 In context, however, it is clear that Erasmus is wildly off base --- for example, he doesn’t think the mother contributes any traits directly to the offspring.
 Those things which sound proto-Darwinian are, in context, clearly Lamarckian evolution.
 They’re not valueless, and perhaps did have impact as precursors to a true understanding of evolution, but they’re also not as accurate or complete as they have been presented.
 And, more importantly, they are not important *to Zoonomia* as a work.
 These theories do not inform any of his explanations of anatomy or disease, which are the topics of the other 1,180 pages of this 1,200 page work.

+Gould calls *Zoonomia* “a paean to progress in a world that many judged on the brink of ruin” (80).
+He notes that our reading of this work has a different emphasis than the work itself: “in the anachronistic tradition that judges biological works by their attitude to the great watershed of evolution...
+Zoonomia owes its modern reputation to a few fleeting passages that look upon organic transmutation with favor.”

+As Gould identifies, Erasmus’s theory relies on the idea that new developments are *useful*, and therefore runs around of male nipples --- which, Gould says, continue to confuse people learning about evolution.
+This leads Gould to a discussion of clitoral pleasure as another oddity requiring evolutionary explanation, suggesting that our false ideas about the evolutionary adaptations of female sexual pleasure cause harm through Freud’s theory that vaginal orgasm is more “mature” than clitoral orgasm.
+The article itself then is not really about Erasmus or nipples but opens with him as an interesting anecdote.

 Piper identifies generalization as a common and important method in literary studies, which plays a distinct role in literature compared to history or social science.
 He provides compelling evidence for “an inverse relationship between the scale of claims and scope of evidence provided” (71), in which “rhetoric stands in for evidence” and “interestingness becomes true (or the truth is only valued because it is interesting)” (16). \[This is a different way of describing the same phenomenon that others like Guillory and Sedgwick and Love have identified, in the figure of the critic as the authority in themselves.\] Piper turns to some ideas about ‘openness’ as the alternative way to reframe our relationship to our field--- by this he means an “expressive openness” that he sees as central to the methods of literary study.
 This expressive openness takes three forms: the questioning mind (“a rhetorical stance that is at once both critical and open.
 It doubts but also wonders” (66)), the expanding mind (“the valuation of the ‘novel’ or ‘unforeseen,’ things that have not been thought before” (67)), and the loosening mind (“ a capacity to undo associations and make room for novel connections” (67)).
 The goal of all this openness would be to “build confidence in our collective forms of knowledge about the world all the while continuing to imagine alternative versions” (72).